unnmd/swift-book/TSPL.docc/ReferenceManual/Attributes.md

 with a copy of the symbol's implementation at the call site.

 Inlinable code
-can interact with `public` symbols declared in any module, and it can interact with `internal` symbols declared in the same module that are marked with the `usableFromInline` attribute.
+can interact with `open` and `public` symbols declared in any module, and it can interact with `internal` symbols declared in the same module that are marked with the `usableFromInline` attribute.